-- Strains and sprains.
-These injuries are usually minor, but they can potentially put you out of commission for several weeks.
+- Strains and sprains – These injuries are usually minor, but they can put you out of commission for several weeks.

-- Burns.
-Burns can range in severity and are often extremely painful.
+- Burns – Burns can range in severity and are often extremely painful.
 They may also become infected if you don’t care for them properly.
-If you have other health issues—such as diabetes—burns heal slowly, may not heal properly, and leave you with an increased chance of severe infection.
+If you have other health issues such as diabetes, burns may not heal properly, leaving you with an increased chance of severe infection.

-- Fractures.
-Fractures involve bones that are cracked or broken but don’t pierce the skin.
-Though fractures are serious, compound fractures—where the bone goes through the skin—are worse, as these injuries can become infected.
-Compound fractures require surgery, while fractures may not necessarily require surgery.
-Regardless, you will not be able to use a fractured limb for several weeks.
-Because of the inability to use the limb, you may need physical therapy once the fracture heals.
+- Fractures – Fractures involve bones that are cracked or broken but do not pierce the skin.
+Though fractures are serious, compound fractures—where the bone goes through the skin—are worse.
+Compound fractures may require surgery.
+You may not be able use a fractured limb for several weeks.
+You may need physical therapy once the fracture heals.

-- Traumatic brain injury.
-Even with all the safety equipment in modern vehicles, you may suffer a traumatic brain injury in an accident with a truck.
+- Traumatic brain injury – Even with all the safety equipment in modern vehicles, you may suffer a traumatic brain injury in a truck accident.
 You can recover from many traumatic brain injuries.
-However, in some cases, you may suffer a long-term or permanent injury, including permanent brain damage.
+However, in some cases, you may suffer permanent brain damage.

-This is not a comprehensive list of injuries; rather it’s a list of some of the most common injuries.
-Depending on the severity of your injury, you may require physical and/or occupational therapy for weeks or months following your accident.
+Depending on the severity of your injury, you may require physical or occupational therapy for weeks or months following your accident.